Urban Poverty in India, Slamming the Slums

 Such high-speed, colossal growth, as impressive as it may be, poses several problems if not threats: pollution (air, soil, water), and a disproportionate concentration of poverty, among others.
 Those two issues stem directly from the fact that by growing that fast it makes it hard to plan for everything all at once: housing (for a while some cities grew by a million inhabitant per year) and the gigantic urban planning mish-mash that it presupposes.

 The case of urban poverty in India has been exemplary in terms of mismanaging (or not managing at all) urban growth.
 Cities have become the best place to foster poverty and destitution at a scale and extent unseen before.
-Rural poverty is one thing, but urban poverty in India added a whole new breed of revolting aspects to it: diseases, violence (more than at the countryside), disintegration of communities and the social fabric.
+Rural poverty is one thing, but urban areas added a whole new breed of revolting aspects to it: diseases, violence (more than at the countryside), disintegration of communities and the social fabric.

 But building and increasing the size of cities obviously costs billions and India was somewhat short of cash at the time.
 Consequently, it has decided to radically reduce the public services it offers as well as its investment in infrastructure.
 You might think “Okay, but they were broke”, but this is where strong political will makes a difference, considering that other countries in the same situation managed very well their transition despite a few controversies (e.g. China).

 As cities grew, so did the slums, "welcoming" more rural migrants and creating more urban poverty in India.
 Even though people keep on flowing from the countryside, the government has persisted in not creating enough housing for everyone.
 Let's not even speak about affordable housing for the poor.

 However things are getting better as proportionally speaking poverty has been waning over the past decade or so.
 Employment generation schemes have been working quite well.
 The apparition of micro-finance has allowed many Indians to start small businesses and the trend is growing as flows of credit arrive.